CarSimoes/todos-goals/README.md

 # todos-goals
-A simple redux project to handle Todo items.
+A simple redux project to handle Todo and Goals items.